kbseah/phyloblitz/README.md

      SILVA in 2026: a global core biodata resource for rRNA within the DSMZ digital diversity.
 Nucleic Acids Research, gkaf1247, 2026. https://doi.org/10.1093/nar/gkaf1247

+If you use `phyloblitz` in published research, please cite the GitHub repository URL and software version.

 ## License